alemtani/Spotify-Personality/README.md

-# Spotify-Personality
+# Spotify Personality
 Determine your personality type based on your playlist

-## WORK IN PROGRESS
-I have decided to public a beta release of my application on GitHub.
-It will return a personality type based on a selected playlist.
+## Final Website URL

-## Getting Started for Development
+## Getting Started for Local Development
+### Requirements
+1. Set up a [Spotify for Developers](https://developer.spotify.com/) account.
+2. Build an app and copy the following:
+    - Client ID
+    - Client Secret
+    - Redirect URI (your choice)

+### Setup
 1. Clone or download this repository
 2. Run `npm install` under both the `client` and `server`
 3. In your project folder, `cd` to `server`